Preface | What's This Course About?

 - Modern (1900-)

 Music of each era will be examined from a stylistic, historical, social and cultural perspective.
-First, we'll investigate the characteristics that define style, e.g., melody, harmony, texture, form, etc. Next, we'll delve into the function or purpose of the music.
-For example, was it created for ceremonies, worship or entertainment?
-Finally, the times and lives of the composers will be studied and linked to their creations.
-In short, we won't merely passively listen to pretty pieces but will also learn the how, why and where of what we listen to.
+First, we'll investigate the characteristics that define style, e.g., melody, harmony, texture, form, etc. Next, we'll delve into the function and purpose of the music.
+Was it created for ceremonies, worship or entertainment?
+Who were the people listening to this music?
+Finally, the times and lives of the composers will be examined and linked to their creations.
+In short, we won't merely listen to pretty pieces but will also learn the how, why and where of what we listen to.

 Before embarking on our one thousand year journey, we'll build a foundation of musical concepts and terms as a basis for listening and discussion.
-For example, we'll learn instrument names and words for describing musical technique and sounds.
-These concepts and vocabulary are called musical elements and the first few weeks of the semester will be spent reviewing them.
+For example, we'll examine the instrument families and learn terms for describing musical technique and sounds.
+These concepts and vocabulary are called musical elements and the first few weeks of the semester will be spent studying them.
 An understanding of the elements of music will increase both your involvement in listening and enjoyment.

 ©Copyright 2017 by Peter Kun Frary | All Rights Reserved